tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 # My first year at Triple D

-In February 2022 year I joined Triple D and as my first year as employee is coming to an end I will use this as an opportunity to tell what it's like to join and be part of this company.
+In February 2022 I joined Triple D and as my first year as employee is coming to an end I will use this as an opportunity to tell what it's like to join and be part of this company.
 It has been an amazing first year for me, and I hope everything below will show you why.
 I will start by providing some context on where I was professionally before I joined Triple D, what the recruitment process was like and how it's been so far.